 The HIWEC study area is dominated by rock barrens and bounded by lakeshores of Georgian Bay, Sandy Bay, Key River and Henvey Inlet.
 Additionally, there are numerous wetlands present.
 These areas have the potential to support shorebird migratory stopover areas.
 Shorebird migratory studies were completed in 2015, and no large concentrations of shorebirds were recorded anywhere in the HIWEC study area (refer to Appendix F3).
-Therefore, the HIWEC study area does not support this type of bird habitat.
+Therefore, this type of bird habitat is not present within 120 m of the proposed HIWEC location.